renpy/renpy/sphinx/source/config.rst

     load when starting up.
 Including the name of a font here can prevent Ren'Py from pausing when introducing a new typeface.

+.. var:: config.preserve_volume_when_muted = False

+    If False, the default, the volume of channels are shown as 0 and changing it disables mute when the channel is mute.
+    Otherwise, It is shown and adjustable while keeping mute.

 .. var:: config.python_callbacks = [ ]

     A list of functions.
 The functions in this list are called, without